paweloczadly/paweloczadly.github.io/_posts/2014-11-28-book-notes-the-docker-book.md

 ## Instructions in Dockerfile

-> Each instruction, for example FROM, should be in upper-case
+> Each instruction, for example `FROM`, should be in upper-case

 > Each instruction adds a new layer to the image and then commits the image.

 ### RUN

-> By default, the RUN instruction executes inside a shell using the command wrapper /bin/sh -c.
+> By default, the `RUN` instruction executes inside a shell using the command wrapper `/bin/sh -c`.

 ### CMD

-> You can also specify the CMD instruction without an array, in which case Docker will prepend /bin/sh -c to the command.
+> You can also specify the `CMD` instruction without an array, in which case Docker will prepend `/bin/sh -c` to the command.

-> You can **only specify** one CMD instruction in a Dockerfile.
+> You can **only specify** one `CMD` instruction in a Dockerfile.
 If more than one is specified, then the last CMD instruction will be used.

 > If you need to run multiple processes or commands as part of starting a container you should use a service management tool like **Supervisor**.

 ### ENTRYPOINT

-> The ENTRYPOINT instruction provides a command that isn't as easily overridden.
-Instead, any arguments we specify on the docker run command line will be passed as arguments to the command specified in the ENTRYPOINT.
+> The `ENTRYPOINT` instruction provides a command that isn't as easily overridden.
+Instead, any arguments we specify on the docker run command line will be passed as arguments to the command specified in the `ENTRYPOINT`.

-> If required at runtime, you can override the ENTRYPOINT instruction using the docker run command with --entrypoint flag.
+> If required at runtime, you can override the `ENTRYPOINT` instruction using the docker run command with `--entrypoint` flag.

 ### ENV

-You can also pass environment variables on the docker run command line using the -e flag.
+You can also pass environment variables on the docker run command line using the `-e` flag.

 ### USER

-> The USER instruction specifies a user that the image should be run as;
+> The `USER` instruction specifies a user that the image should be run as;

 example: